Accedian/datahub-api/web/sensors/v0.5/pvql.md

 results: by time, by zones, applications, IP subnets, etc. You can group by multiple expressions.

-    client.traffic BY application FROM transport
+    client.traffic BY application.name FROM transport

-    traffic BY client.zone, server.zone FROM transport
+    traffic BY client.zone.name, server.zone FROM transport

     traffic BY time(600) FROM transport